Compare 400+ holiday insurance policies from over 50 travel insurance providers

 When buying your policy it's particularly important to ensure that your holiday cost is covered for cancellation, you have sufficient medical cover and that you are aware of how your policy works should you need to make a claim.

 The level of cover you get will depend on the type of policy you take out.
-Here are some of the things that you should consider when taking out travel insurance:
+Here are some of the things that you should consider when considering travel insurance quotes:

 Travel insurance tip: remember to always check what you are covered for in your policy.
 For example, winter sports, like skiing, and extreme activities, like bungee jumping, are not commonly included in standard policies – make sure you have the right policy for your trip.

-With a range of holiday insurance policies on offer, which policy is right for you?
+With such a huge range of holiday insurance policies on offer, from the very cheap to the very expensive, how do you work out which policy is right for you?

 There are two main types of travel insurance.
 Single trip and annual trip cover.